David Rugamas

-David Antonio Rugamas Leiva (born 17 February 1990 in San Juan Opico, La Libertad, El Salvador) is a Salvadoran professional football player, who plays as a forward.
+David Antonio Rugamas Leiva (born 17 February 1990) is a Salvadoran professional footballer who plays as a forward.

 Club career

 Juventud Independiente

 In 2013, Rugamas signed with Juventud Independiente.

 Isidro Metapán

 In 2015, he signed with A.D.
 Isidro Metapán.

 Loan to Al-Mina'a

 In August 2016, Rugamas was loan to Al-Mina'a.

 Águila

 Rugamas signed with Águila for the Apertura 2017.
 Rugamas left the club in July 2018.

 FAS

 Rugamas signed with FAS for the Apertura 2018.
 He scored a crucial goal in a 2–0 victory against Isidro Metapán, in the second leg of the quarter-finals of the Apertura 2018, in December 2018.